Civil Unrest is a civilian demonstration that descends into violence:

 - The outcome of Civil Unrest also damages the local economy, and can reduce the credibility and ability of the government to successfully function.

-- Civil Unrest occurs in rich and developing as well as emerging states.
+- Civil Unrest occurs in mature as well as emerging states.

 - Businesses can and do fail due to long-term and even short-term civil unrest.